 Each and every state maintains a record of a person’s criminal past.
 These online databases are all linked so you are able to track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know the county, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for crimes, which include:

 - DWI or DUI.

 - Drug Possession of Drug Trafficking.